script-fu/funky/content/hub/tutorials/folder/First Step/refactoring.md

   "<Image>/Funky")
 ```

+#### Symbols
+In the example above, a data type called a symbol is used, such as 'gui.
+Symbols are passed as parameters to the send-message function and can be used to make simple conditional decisions.
+Like symbolic keys, they are unique identifiers.
+For more information on symbols, visit [this page.](https://script-fu.github.io/funky/hub/fundamentals/folder/variables-and-scope/symbols/)

 ### Simplifying the Main Function

 In the original (script-fu-hello-world) function, all the logic for sending messages to different outputs (GUI, Error Console, Terminal) was mixed into the main function.
 After refactoring, the main function simply focuses on **what needs to be done**, sending the message to different destinations.